 The prospect of getting sick while alone in a foreign country is daunting, and this is why we require all our guests have comprehensive travel and medical insurance that includes international evacuation.
 Should you fall sick, ITC Sudan’s local team will escort you to the nearest medical facility so you can get the help you need.

 We recommend you get the most comprehensive travel and medical insurance that would cover you in the event that you need to be evacuated.
 We recommend checking with an aggregator such as Travel Insurance Master to compare quotes and coverages.
 Note: because of the embargo, several insurance companies do not cover Sudan, if you have an annual plan please check that you are covered for Sudan.

-Our payment plan includes 3 instalments: a 200 EUR deposit to book a spot, a 30% (773.7 EUR per person) payment by the 15 September 2021 and the remaining 70% (1,805.3 EUR per person) final balance due by 15th October 2021.
-The Soleb extension is due along with the 70% payment by the 15th of October 2021.
+Our payment plan includes 2 instalments: a 30% deposit to book a spot and the remaining balance due 120 days before the trip.
+The Soleb extension is due along with the final payment.